 The school executive has developed opportunities for staff and students to delve deeper into their own spirituality.
-Staff pray together at meetings and at dedicated staff prayer times via zoom during the period of restrictions.
+Staff pray together at meetings and at dedicated staff prayer times with our clergy included in these prayer opportunities.
 The 'School Prayer' is said at assembly, and the Mercy Values of each class are a weekly focus for the community.

+As a whole school community we celebrate liturgical events at school masses and whole school liturgies.
 Social Justice is at the forefront of our Catholic worldview, which is central to the vision and mission of our school and our commitment to reaching out to others through Project Compassion and Socktober were highlights of the year.